Deltares/Wflow.jl/docs/src/model_docs/lateral/local-inertial.md

  The optional 1D floodplain schematization is based on provided flood volumes as a function of flood depth (per flood depth interval) for each river cell.
-Wflow calculates from these flood volumes a trapezoidal or rectangular floodplain profile for each flood depth interval.
+Wflow calculates from these flood volumes a rectangular floodplain profile for each flood depth interval.
+Routing is done separately for the river channel and floodplain.

 The momentum equation is most stable for low slope environments, and to keep the simulation stable for (partly) steep environments the `froude_limit` option is set to true by default.